Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

     return converted_temp
 ```

 Now we have the function defined and stored in memory.
-At this point it is good to test the function with some known value.
+At this point it is good to test the function with some known value:

 ```python
 fahr_to_celsius(32)